shabin5785/LearnAngularJS/Doc_6.md

 - as http returns an observable, instead of us subscribing and getting the data , we can use the async pipe to get the data out of the component.Easy...
 Async pipe will subscribe to the observable from http respnse and then get the data from that.

-- if we are not using hte observable returned by http request, the request wont be fired at ll.
+- if we are not using hte observable returned by http request, the request wont be fired at all